NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 ---

-I learned some painful lessons about hiring a videographer last year—for our wedding.
-(The wedding itself was beautiful and precious.)
+I learned some painful lessons about hiring a videographer last year for our wedding.

 A friend who's getting married this year asked me about it.
 Here's what I shared.